-A multisite church is one church meeting in multiple locations—different rooms on the same campus, different locations in the same region, or in some instances, different cities, states, or nations.
+A multisite church is one church meeting in multiple locations–different locations in the same region, or in some instances, different cities, states, or nations.
 A multisite church shares a common vision, budget, leadership and board.
-A church is considered multisite if it has more than one worship venue, more than one campus or a combination of both.

 Here’s an excellent video that explains it further:

 What does a multisite church look like?

 A multisite church can resemble any of a wide variety of models.
 For some churches, having multiple sites involves only a worship service at each location; for others, each location has a full range of support ministries.
 Some churches use video-cast sermons (recorded or live); others have in-person teaching on-site.
 Some churches maintain a similar worship atmosphere and style at all their campuses, and others allow or invite variation.

 Is multisite just a fad?

 Since this movement began in the mid-1990’s, over 5,000 churches have embraced this model and their number is growing daily.
 Outreach Magazine declared in 2007 that the multisite model is no longer a trend, but the “new normal.”
 A survey by Lifeway Research in 2008 revealed that 45,000 churches “are seriously considering adding a worship service at one or more new locations or campuses in the next two years.”
 By 2013, an estimated 7 million people, 25% of Protestant church-goers, attend a multisite church on any given weekend across North America.